How to Find Your Required Essays

 The first step to writing your college application essay is to figure out what applications you will use.
 Then you learn what essays they require and the prompts (essay questions) you need to write about.

 To start, check out Essay Hell’s College Application Essay Guide that explains the main application systems (including The Common Application, University of California application, ApplyTexas application (all Texas universities and many colleges), the Coalition App, etc.

 The College Application Essay Guide also has super helpful links to each application’s required essay prompts, as well as awesome writing tips, strategies and techniques on how to craft killer essays for them.

-Click HERE if you are looking for a private tutor for essay help.
+Click HERE if you are looking for my essay help (private tutoring or editing services).

 Read this short-and-sweet guide to learn how to craft a narrative-style personal statement essay.
 Quickly find a topic, learn to tell your real-life stories, discover the power of anecdotes, map out your essay, pound out rough draft, and polish it to perfection!

 Learn how to write a killer college app essay in less than an hour!
 In this on-demand course, How to Write a College Application Essay, watch short instructional videos on your own timeframe, use related handouts and digital copies of my writing guides, to learn how to write your essays.

 CLICK IMAGES FOR DETAILS

 As the founder of Essay Hell, I offer private hourlong Jumpstart sessions to help you brainstorm unique topics and map out a writing plan to launch your narrative-style essays.
 We work either in person or online.